-- Each time you touch the JET START feature pad, it will add 30 seconds up to 3 minutes, then will add 1 minute up to a total of 99 minutes, 59 seconds. - You can enter the JET START feature only after closing the door or after touching OFF/CANCEL. - You can also use the pad to increase the remaining cook time during manual programs. - 1.
-Make sure your food is in the oven.
+- Each time you touch EASY START, it will add 30 seconds. - You can enter Easy Start only after closing the door or after touching CANCEL/OFF. - You can also use the pad to increase the remaining cook time during manual programs. - 1.
+Make sure your food is in the oven. - 2.
+Touch EASY START.

-2. Touch the JET START feature pad.

-(Each additional touch adds 30 seconds of cooking time, up to 3 minutes, then adds 1 minute up to a total of 99 minutes, 59 seconds.)
+(each additional touch adds 30 seconds of cooking time, up to a total of 10 minutes)